Calculate and Interpret a Forward Disc ...

 $$1.6459+ \frac{-12.7}{10000}=1.6459-0.00127=1.64463$$

-Often, the forward rate points are represented as a percentage of the spot and not as an absolute number of points.
-As such, the six-month forward rate for RUB/CNY can be shown as follows:
+Occasionally, the forward rate points are represented as a percentage of the spot rate as opposed to an absolute number of points.
+Consider the illustration below that converts the above six-month forward rate from absolute points to a percentage.

 $$\frac{1.6459-0.00127}{1.6459}-1=-0.077\%$$